 Five Northeast schools offer flexible online nursing programs

-According to researchers at the United States Bureau of Labor Statistics, registered nurses and nursing administrators will enjoy access to one of the fastest growing job markets in the country between now and the year 2020. (bls.gov) In particular, the median annual wage for registered nurses grew to over $65,000 in a 2012 survey. (bls.gov) Government analysts trace the field's growth to three major trends:
+According to researchers at the United States Bureau of Labor Statistics, registered nurses and nursing administrators can enjoy access to one of the growing job markets in the country between now and the year 2020. (bls.gov) In particular, the median annual wage for registered nurses grew to over $65,000 in a 2012 survey. (bls.gov) Government analysts trace the field's growth to three major trends:

 - Many patients and insurance providers have increased reliance on outpatient care centers.
-Often more convenient than hospitals, these clinics provide same-day service for routine treatments and minor surgeries.
+Often more convenient than hospitals, these clinics can provide same-day service for routine treatments and minor surgeries.
 Registered nurses, nurse practitioners, and physicians' assistants handle much of the patient care, under the supervision of a staff doctor.

-- Government statistics indicate that Baby Boomers will live longer than any previous American generation.
+- Government statistics indicate that Baby Boomers will likely live longer than any previous American generation.
 Having spent their lives shaping market forces, they're also at the forefront of a trend in home healthcare.
 Preferring familiar surroundings to hospital rooms, many baby boomers opt for nursing care in their own homes or in apartment-style residential treatment centers.

 - Injuries and illnesses that killed most sufferers only a few decades ago no longer prove fatal, thanks to the latest advances in technology and medicine.
 However, extended rehabilitation for sufferers of brain injuries and heart conditions requires help from specialized caregivers.

-Despite demand across the board for skilled nursing professionals, the BLS predicts that jobs with the highest salaries and the best working conditions will go to nurses who invest in advanced training.
+Despite demand across the board for skilled nursing professionals, the BLS predicts that jobs with the highest salaries and the best working conditions will likely go to nurses who invest in advanced training.
 However, entry level nursing jobs don't often allow the kind of scheduling you'd need to attend a traditional, campus-based nursing degree program.
 Fortunately, a handful of forward-thinking schools have moved their nursing programs online, opening up the potential for students to grow their careers without sacrificing their salaries.
 Five online nursing programs in the Northeast United States have earned acclaim for their innovative approach to blending distance learning technology with hands-on medical training.